 Container

-Choose a container that is at least 10 inches deep and wide.
-A plastic plant pot or a well-draining planting tray works well.
-Ensure that the container has drainage holes to prevent waterlogging.
+To grow peppers indoors year-round, select a container that is at least 10 inches deep and wide.
+A plastic plant pot or a well-draining planting tray works well for this purpose.
+The container must have drainage holes to prevent waterlogging, ensuring a healthy environment for your peppers.

 Grow Light – Can You Grow Peppers Indoors?